marcingrzejszczak/marcingrzejszczak.github.io/content/post/2015-09-26-microservice-deployment/index.md

   trending: false
 ---

-{{% callout note %}}
+> [!NOTE]
-This blog was written in 2015, the approach is still valid today.
+> This blog was written in 2015, the approach is still valid today.
 In the meantime its implementation was done through the [Spring Cloud Pipelines](https://github.com/spring-attic/spring-cloud-pipelines) project.
 At one of my contracts I've managed to implement it through Java CLI, Bash and abstractions over Jenkins, Github Actions, ArgoCD, Helm etc.
-{{% /callout %}}

 It’s been a while since my last post.
 In the meantime, of course, nothing has changed in terms of the microservice hype.
 I’ve been attending many microservices talks, and what I often miss are **concrete details**—especially around deployment.
 In this post I’ll depict how, in a big multinational company, you might approach microservice deployment.
 I’ll walk you through a **basic deployment pipeline** that fits an enterprise setting.